DIGITAL DOCUMENTS - ADA GUIDE

 Do you know your department’s ADA score?

 Purdue has purchased a product called Siteimprove to automate site compliance testing.
 Siteimprove is a comprehensive tool that tests for accessibility and broken links.
 It requires no installation, works on Mac and PC, and there is no charge to use it.
 As those responsible for your department websites, you are asked to make your websites as ADA-compliant as possible.
-Please register for Siteimprove to manage your site's ADA compliance score (email: email@example.com).
+Please contact us for information and access and visit Siteimprove's training resources.

 There are reports in Siteimprove specifically created to help with your site's ADA maintenance and health.
 These reports include misspellings, broken links, readability, ADA scores, and top-visited pages.
 Learn how to access these reports here.